vperpl/sex-ploits/README.md

 **Tahm Kench** - [Global W] You can eat any object [w] from fountain.
 Best skarner ultimate (R), then TAHM eats him to kill fed as fuck tank sion in fountain.<br>
 **Name Exploit** - Hard to explain, basicaly you don't name yourself, if u bot accounts, you can just use this method to get lvl 30 then sell it so client can namechange for free: https://tr.op.gg/summoner/userName=d201daec-9524-4864-98af-1296b7b2912b <br>
 **Missions/Pass Exploit** - Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done<br>
+**Gold Exploit** - Need lvl 13 in game - you buy control ward,then buy stirring wardstone sell stone undo twice and you end up with the ward again then you buy stone and the ward doesn't go away and you get 700 gold back, keep items, wp riot new items pog<br>[check J# discord for videos]<br>
+**Teemo Exploitt** - Buy dusk,kill anything with dusk while invisible, go back, sell dusk, you are invisible all the time, nobody sees you.<br>
+[Check janna# announcements for videos]<br>
+**TBA** - TBA<br>

 <br><br>
 **???** - ???<br>